 Rehabilitation and Betterment CIP: Electrical Upgrades

 The Solano Irrigation District owns and operates approximately 200 agricultural electrical facilities that power pumps and wells at isolated locations throughout the District’s service area.
-The existing power distribution at the sites does not meet current NEC requirements.
-The District desires to update these electrical facilities to (1) upgrade all services to 4-wire; (2) meet current electrical code requirements; (3) provide shelter from the elements for the electrical equipment; and (4) harden the sites against tampering, theft, and vandalism.
+As part of the first phase of improvements, the District selected some facilities to upgrade aging electrical equipment, provide shelter from the elements for the electrical equipment, and harden the sites against tampering, theft, and vandalism.

-The project includes developing standard details for installing or upgrading electrical infrastructure and preparing plans and specifications for upgrading 12 existing electrical facilities, including permitting and coordinating with PG&E. All of the identified facilities have 3-wire services and most exhibit additional issues such as no visible grounding, exposed wiring, cracked wiring insulation, broken conduits, lack of equipment shelters, weathered and unstable electrical panels and electrical service power poles.
-Design services also include sizing portable generators for 11 remote pump sites.
-In addition to the electrical improvement designs, LEE + RO will prepare design plans for necessary civil improvements, including grading, access roads and fencing, structures and foundations for panels and shade structures.
+The project includes developing standard details for installing or upgrading electrical infrastructure and preparing plans and specifications for upgrading 13 existing electrical facilities, including permitting and coordinating with PG&E. In addition to the electrical improvement designs, LEE + RO will prepare design plans for necessary civil improvements, including grading, access roads and fencing, structures and foundations for panels and shade structures.

 Pressure Reducing Station Upgrades for the City of San Diego